SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 You also saw how to use weak and unowned references to break these strong reference cycles.

-A strong reference cycle can also occur if you assign a closure to a property of some class type, and the body of that closure refers to ``self``.
+A strong reference cycle can also occur if you assign a closure to a property of some class instance, and the body of that closure captures the instance.
-This might be to access another property on ``self``, or to call a method on ``self``.
+This might be because the closure's body accesses a property of the instance, such as ``self.someProperty``, or because the closure calls a method on the instance, such as ``self.someMethod()``.
-In either case, you will create a strong reference cycle if a class instance property references a closure, and the closure also references that instance.
+In either case, these accesses cause the closure to “capture” ``self``, creating a strong reference cycle.

 This happens because closures, like classes, are *reference types*.
 When you assign a closure to a property, you are assigning a *reference* to that closure.
-In essence, this is the same problem as before – two things referencing each other in a loop, and keeping each other alive.
+In essence, it's the same problem as above – two different things are referencing each other with a strong reference, and keeping each other alive.
 However, rather than two class instances, this time it's a class instance and a closure that are keeping each other alive.

-In fact, you can create a strong reference cycle even if you are not explicitly working with ``self``.
-If you define a closure that references a property or method of some instance, and then assign that closure to a property on the same instance, you will also create a strong reference cycle.
-The strong reference cycle problem will always occur when an instance references a closure, and that closure also references the instance.

 Swift provides an elegant solution to this problem, known as a :newTerm:`closure capture list`.